WHO AM I?

 Our bodies can hold imprints from traumatic experiences that keep us veiled in auto-pilot survival patterns, that brilliantly protected us back then, but mal-adaptively separate us from connection with the present moment now.
 We may feel hijacked by our bodies under certain circumstances, unable to access connection & creativity in the moment.
 Our work together will skillfully and slowly work to free the stuck places and make way for a more flexible and responsive nervous system.
 By contacting the disruption in the Autonomic Nervous System, hearing its messages, and giving it space-time to unwind, it is possible to shift the “autonomic foundation” upon which life is experienced, and feel like yourself again.
 At home in your body, you increase your resilience, and can respond creatively (rather than reactively) to life.

 A recent transplant from NYC, I’m psyched to be living in Northampton, MA with my young family.
-When I’m not teaching, I enjoy slow mornings with my toddler, riding my bike, theater projects, and getting to know my local community.
+When I’m not teaching, I enjoy slow mornings with my young family, riding my bike, theater projects, and getting to know my local community.

 Credentials.